 Author Archives: "Vernon Felton"

 What’s hanging on your walls?
 Ditch the Monet or Picasso and put up something worth showing off.
 We’re selling professionally mounted, one of a kind photos–some of the best to have ever graced the pages of Bike.
-You only have a few weeks to snatch one up.
+When December is over, so is this opportunity, so get on it.
 Proceeds from the sale go to WORCA, to help support the great trails around Whistler.

 Videographers often turn to drones affixed with video cameras to capture that breathtaking “eye-in-the-sky” footage.
 Sure, they are probably using some godawful expensive drone and camera combo, but you can still capture some of that glory for yourself without gouging your bank account too deeply.
 Enter the DJI Phantom.